Identity Types

 Birthright

-Birthright access is access that every identity receives based on their user type.
+Birthright access is access that every identity receives based on their identity type.
 For example, every Delinea employee gets an Azure AD and Slack account.
-Those would be birthright resources for the “Employee” user type.
+Those would be birthright resources for the “Employee” identity type.

-Birthright access is granted when an identity is created or updated; however, it is re-evaluated if the user type is updated.
+Birthright access is granted when an identity is created or updated; however, it is re-evaluated if the identity type is updated.

 Direct Assignment

-An administrator can assign access to an identity; however, only access available to the specific user type can be assigned.
+An administrator can assign access to an identity; however, only access available to the specific identity type can be assigned.

 Role Access by Dynamic Collections